Iran and Britain's history of strained relations

 December 2023 - Iran's Revolutionary Guards arrest seven people with links to Britain over anti-government protests.

-January 2023 - Iran sentences to death for spying British-Iranian national Alireza Akbari, a former Iranian Defence Ministry official.
+January 2023 - Iran sentences to death and executes British-Iranian national Alireza Akbari, a former Iranian Defence Ministry official, on charges of spying for Britain.
 State media say he was involved in the 2020 assassination in Iran of a top nuclear scientist.
-Akbari denies the charges.
+Akbari denied the charges.

 Our Standards: The Thomson Reuters Trust Principles.